fastprof-hep/fastprof/doc/utilities.rst

 Model creation and import
 -------------------------

-.. _utilities-creation:
+.. _utilities creation:

 Simplified models can be created from scratch from a markup file, or (more commonly) converted from other formats.
-The conversion involves a linear approximation of the nuisance parameter impacts, as described in the :ref:`model-conv` section.
+The conversion involves a linear approximation of the nuisance parameter impacts, as described in the :ref:`model` section.
 Conversion from two inputs formats is currently supported:

 * Models in the `HistFactory` format implemented using the `pyhf` tool.
 Conversion is handled by the ``convert_pyhf_json.py`` script in this case.